austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - PUT /:event_id - update an event
 - POST / - create a new event
 - DELETE /:event_id - delete an event

-### Newsletter Submissions

-Responses to this form are sent to Mailchimp, but are backed up in the database.

-The newsletter submission object is structured as follows:

-- id: (required) A unique numerical identifier.
-- email: (required) The email address of the subscriber.
-- name: The full name of the subscriber.

-#### Newsletter - Methods and Routing

-The methods and routing for the newsletter section of the API is as follows:

-- GET / - list all newsletter subscriptions
-- GET /:newsletterId - read a newsletter subscription by ID
-- POST / - create a new newsletter subscription
-- DELETE /:newsletterId - delete a newsletter subscription

-### Contact Form Submissions

-Responses to this form are sent to EmailJS, but are backed up in the database.

-The contact form submission object is structured as follows:

-- id: (required) A unique numerical identifier.
-- name: (required) The full name of the individual inquiring.
-- company: The company involved in booking the event.
-- phone: The phone number of the individual inquiring.
-- email: (required) The email address of the individual inquiring.
-- message: (required) The body of the inquiry.
-- audience: A number representing the estimated audience size of the event.
-- location: The location of the event.

-#### Contact - Methods and Routing

-The methods and routing for the contact section of the API is as follows:

-- GET / - list all contacts
-- GET /:contactId - read a contact by ID
-- PUT /:contactId - update a contact's information
-- POST / - create a new contact form submission
-- DELETE /:contactId - delete a contact